Victim Advocacy Services

 - Download the Faculty/Staff toolkit here!

 The USF St. Petersburg campus is proud to offer victim advocacy services to any student who has been the victim of a violent crime (i.e., stalking, assault, domestic violence).
 The campus Victim Advocate can be contacted during normal business hours from 8am-5pm by calling the Wellness Center main line 727-873-4422 to schedule an appointment, or the student can schedule an appointment in person.
 Students who have access to an iPhone can also contact the Victim Advocate by using the USF St. Petersburg Safe app, selecting Support Services, then selecting USF St. Petersburg Victim Advocate.
-Students may also contact the Victim Advocate on the direct office line for non-emergency appointments and questions at 727-873-4432.
 These services are free and confidential for all USF St. Petersburg campus students.

 After hours, students can call the Wellness Center main line and select option 2.
 The students’ needs will be assessed by an on-call mental health counselor and referred to the Victim Advocate for emergency responses if needed.
 If a student is able to address their needs during business hours, they can leave a message on the Wellness Center main line to schedule an appointment on the next available business day with the Victim Advocate.